 FINRA may grant waivers, in exceptional cases, or exemptions for qualification exams, pursuant to FINRA Rule 1210.3, FINRA Rule 1220 and Rule 9600 Series, and accept other standards as evidence of an applicant’s qualification for registration, such as experience in the securities industry, educational achievement, or qualification by a specified foreign entity.
 FINRA may also consider an applicant’s experience in a field ancillary to the investment banking or securities business as grounds to waive an exam.
 FINRA exercises its waiver authority where good cause is shown by the sponsoring firm requesting a waiver for one of its associated persons.

-Starting October 1, 2018, in addition to the current qualification exam waiver categories, firms will be able to request a waiver or an exemption for the Securities Industry Essentials (SIE) exam and the appropriate top-off exams.
-Firms are permitted to request an SIE-only waiver on behalf of an individual only in conjunction with a representative-level exam request.
+Firms are permitted to request a waiver or an exemption for the Securities Industry Essentials (SIE) exam on behalf of an individual only in conjunction with a representative-level exam request.
 Waivers can be requested for one or a combination of the following exams: SIE, representative-level and principal-level.

 On This Page

 - How to Request an Exam Waiver or Exemption

 FINRA reviews each waiver request on its individual merits and considers all relevant facts presented by the sponsoring firm.
 Moreover, in reviewing each request, FINRA considers the nature of an applicant’s disciplinary, regulatory and criminal history, including arbitration awards or settlements.
 Below are some of the most common types of waiver requests, which can assist you in recognizing situations in which a basis may exist for requesting a waiver.

 - Requests Based on Registration Filing Errors